 We will need everyone to do their part.
 Those who are not able or unwilling to adhere to these guidelines will not be allowed to remain on campus.

-- Wearing a mask or face covering everywhere except: indoors when you are alone in an enclosed room and do not expect to be disturbed, in a private living space, or while eating in dining facilities; outdoors when you are eating (masks must otherwise be worn outdoors on campus regardless of how far you are from others).
+- Wearing a mask or face covering everywhere except: indoors when you are alone in an enclosed room and do not expect to be disturbed, in a private living space, or while eating in dining facilities; or when outdoors.
 Students and scholar-athletes are not required to wear masks while exercising, due to college safety protocols and the testing regimen students are required to follow.

 - Frequently washing or sanitizing hands.